pemulis/agentkit/python/coinbase-agentkit/coinbase_agentkit/action_providers/hyperboliclabs/README.md

 3. Implement the action in the corresponding action provider
 4. Implement tests in the corresponding test directory

-## Notes

-- The SSH key must be an RSA key
-- The API key can be obtained from the Hyperbolic Labs dashboard
-- For wallet linking, ensure the address is a valid Ethereum address format

 ## Prompts

 ### *please show my hyperbolic balance*